IUREDCap/redcap-etl/docs/InstallationGuide.md

-REDCap ETL Installation Guide
+REDCap-ETL Installation Guide
 ==================================

-REDCap ETL System Components
+REDCap-ETL System Components
 -------------------------------------------------------
-The main components of an installed REDCap ETL system are shown in the diagram below, and described in the text below.
+The main components of an installed REDCap-ETL system are shown in the diagram below, and described in the text below.

 ![ETL Process](etl-process.png)

-* **Configuration File.** This file contains configuration information for a REDCap ETL process.
-A single REDCap ETL instance can have multiple configuration files that describe different ETL processes.
+* **Configuration File.** This file contains configuration information for a REDCap-ETL process.
+A single REDCap-ETL instance can have multiple configuration files that describe different ETL processes.
 The configuration file either needs to define all needed configuration information, or have a REDCap API token for a configuration project that contains the remaining necessary